Star Child Awarded 2013 Nautilus Medal

 I have enjoyed a multifaceted career that includes professional work as a psychotherapist, chef/entrepreneur, cookbook and fiction author, poet, and meditation teacher.
 I am married and have two grown children.
 I enjoy a variety of leisure activities that include photography, kayaking, gardening, cooking and theater.
 Star Child, published in 2012 is my second book and first fiction story.

 I was born in Lexington, NC but spent a lot of growing up years in Buffalo, NY.
 It was there, living in a working class neighborhood in my grandfather’s house that I learned about ethnic food and cultures.
 It was to become a lifelong passion.
 Returning to the South as a teenager (practically a foreign country to a city- raised kid) and as a student at the University of North Carolina at Chapel Hill, I came to appreciate Southern small town life, the taste of Lexington hickory smoked barbecue and the slower pace of the countryside.

 In 1970, I married Buck Goldstein and we moved to Atlanta in 1976.
 There I practiced psychotherapy for a number of years while occasionally catering small events for friends and selling handmade pasta.
 In 1979 I founded Proof of the Pudding, Atlanta’s first gourmet takeout store and catering business offering innovative American and fusion foods.

 My client list included most major institutions in the city and their honored guests including international celebrities such as Richard Avedon, Robert Redford, the BeeGees, Judy Chicago, Paloma Picasso, President Carter, and Andrew Young.
 I expanded my business to include a restaurant in the Arts Center and became the exclusive provider of food services at the Carter Presidential Center.

-She has served as President of Les Dames d'Escoffier and as a regional judge for the James Beard Awards.
+I have served as President of Les Dames d'Escoffier and as a regional judge for the James Beard Awards.